 The Center for Global Business has curated a list of resources to assist faculty with the internationalization of their course content.
 Resources include case databases, simulations, podcasts, webinars, cultural intelligence assessments, and more.
-This list will be updated regularly and continue to grow as we identify additional resources.
+This list is updated regularly and continues to grow as additional resources are identified.

-The Center for Global Business is working on a variety of new programs and opportunities for undergraduate and graduate students to engage with the world.
-The current virtual environment makes it possible for us to connect students and industry in novel and collaborative ways.
+The Center for Global Business offers a variety of programs and opportunities for undergraduate and graduate students to engage with the world.
+The current virtual environment makes it possible to connect students and industry in novel and collaborative ways.

 Keep Global with CGB

-As part of the #KeepGlobalSmith initiative, every Monday from 8:30 a.m.-Noon and Tuesday and Thursday from 2-5 p.m., meet on zoom with a team member from the Center for Global Business.
+As part of the #KeepGlobalSmith initiative, meet on Zoom with a team member from the Center for Global Business.
 During these brief drop-in meetings, learn more about faculty teaching resources, new engaging student programming, and other opportunities for you to build your global mindset at home.

 Keep Global with CGB drop-in appointments will be updated in the spring 2021 semester.